jduteau/rpg-blogs/ose-gdq-gm-prompt.md

 End each session with a **Cliffhanger or Open Thread** — an unresolved question, an NPC who just said something ominous, a door unopened.
 Old-school campaigns sustain themselves on the next thing to investigate.

+XP AWARDS
+Calculate at session end when party reaches safety.
+List monsters defeated with XP values, treasure recovered and returned, total before bonuses, each character's share with prime requisite bonus applied, whether any character has reached advancement threshold.
+Do not apply XP while party is still in the dungeon.

 ---

 ## SESSION STATE BLOCK